denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ```

 The script checks for an `EC2` instance associated to the `CloudFormation` template by querying the specifc `Stack ID` that was returned when this stack was successfully created.
 To ensure that we always target the correct instance, a filter is applied to retrieve the instance with the name provided in the `CloudFormation` template.
-The script also retrieves the instance's status, as volume can only be attached to an instance that is in the `running` state.
+The script also retrieves the instance's status, as the volume can only be attached to an instance that is in the `running` state.

 ```
 echo "Check if instance is available"